dlstreamer/pipeline-server/docs/running_video_analytics_serving.md

 # Intel(R) DL Streamer Pipeline Server Microservice

-The default image of Intel(R) DL Streamer Pipeline Server includes a microservice that exposes a RESTful interface on port
+The default image of the Pipeline Server includes a microservice that exposes a RESTful interface on port
 8080.
 The microservice has endpoints to list, start, stop, and get the status of media analytics pipelines.